kiprasmel/turbo-schedule/README.md

 ### Using github actions (CI) with `semantic-release` & `lerna` and finding the deeply hidden bug

-This's one worth a read:D https://github.com/actions/checkout/issues/217
+This one's worth a read:D https://github.com/actions/checkout/issues/217

 ### & other goodies